xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 With a sufficiently accurate profile, the Lawgiver can Roll ??? one week before an individual she has profiled is planning to undertake any sort of premeditated larcenous enterprise; examples might include robbing a bank, staging a kidnapping, attempting an assassination, or, in the case of the Yozis, escaping from Hell.
 Success grants the Solar an idea of what the subject plans to do, including at least the general location, and nature of the crime: "Splendid Magister is planning to illegally experiment on hun souls within a private, hidden manse on the Blessed Isle", "the Ebon Dragon is going to try to break out of Hell with the assistance of a Yozi cult in Denandsor" or "Tammuz is going to attempt to murder his lover aboard a pleasure yacht."

+### Essence Font Technique
+`Essence 3, Action`

+** The Lawgiver fortifies her allies with actions as surely as with words. **

+With a gesture at close range, the Solar can transfer up to (Tier x3) points of Mind or Essence from her Pool to someone else's.
+She can also transfer the points from the target to herself, but if the target is unwilling she must roll Lore against the target's Level.

 ### Ghost-Eating Technique